-In this Instructable, I'll show you how I made a personalized trucker hat with some leather, glue, and the laser cutter at my local maker space.
+In this Instructable, I'll show you how I made a few personalized trucker hats with some leather, glue, and the laser cutter at my local maker space.

 If you'd rather watch a build video before jumping into the Instructable, be sure to watch the full video above.
 If you like it, please consider subscribing to my YouTube channel so I know this is the type of project people enjoy learning how to make themselves so that I can make more videos like it in the future!

 I've included links below to the hats and leather I used, but you can use any blank hat and any leather you want (provided it's real leather – read on for more info)!

 The materials for personalizing a trucker hat with your custom leather patch are pretty basic.
 Just a blank trucker hat, a piece of leather, and some glue.
 You'll of course also need a digital file of the design you want on your leather patch and access to a laser cutter – I used the one at my local maker space, and if you're located anywhere near a decent sized city, there are likely similar maker spaces near you that you can join.

 Many universities and libraries also have lasers that may be available to you!